jh0ker/pixels_towerdefense/README.md

 * Arrow keys or Joystick to move the cursor
 * Space or Button 1 on the controller to place a Tower
 * W or Button 2 on the controller to select a Tower
+* Press both the Player 1 and Player 2 buttons on the controller to end the game immediately

 ### Towers
 * Blue: 3 Money, weak, high-range, multiple targets